jesimone57/spring_boot_scala_rest_example/README.md

 1. git clone https://github.com/jesimone57/spring_boot_scala_rest_example.git
 2. gradle build
 3. gradle bootRun
-4. For best results, use Google Chrome and install the JSONView chrome plugin to nicely format JSON results.
+4. For best results, use Google Chrome and install the JSONView chrome extension to nicely format JSON results.
-Firefox browser also does an excellent job of formatting the JSON results.
+Firefox browser also does an excellent job of formatting the JSON results without the need for an extension.
-5. Then try any of the following URLs (Note: Spring Boot runs Tomcat server on localhost port 8080):
+5. Try any of the following URLs (Note: Spring Boot runs Tomcat server on localhost port 8080):

-### Check to make sure the webservice is running
+### Check to make sure the REST API is running
 [http://localhost:8080/health](http://localhost:8080/health)

 ## Hello Example URL end-points